 Later, in April, the Lord told me to let the tree assignment alone, until He told me that it was time.

-During another vision in heaven, I went into the throne room to talk with Papa, because I was so hurt and angry that I wanted to give back the scroll I had eaten Gravely, He locked eyes with me and said,
+During another vision in heaven, I went into the throne room to talk with Papa, because I was so hurt and angry that I wanted to give back the scroll I had eaten.
+Gravely, He locked eyes with me and said,

 “You don’t know what you are doing, and how many lives